 Too many people still believe that retirement is for the 65 and older crowd who have worked and saved their whole lives and still have trouble making ends meet.
 How much money do you really need to retire?
 What if you could retire now, for as little as $500 per month?
-Of course, that means cutting back on most luxuries and living a relatively simple life but it does seem possible in lower income countries like The Philippines, Cambodia, Thailand, and Indonesia.
+Of course, that means cutting back on most luxuries and living a relatively simple life but it does seem possible in lower-income countries like The Philippines, Cambodia, Thailand, and Indonesia.

 If you could live on $500 per month ($6,000 per year) and you made 6% annually from safe investments, you would only need to have $100,000 saved to retire. ($100,000 X 6 % = $6,000 per year) Alternatively, if you could make $500 per month from passive income like rental income from your house, or some internet business, then you could effectively retire now.
 With the internet, there are endless opportunities for online businesses and other fulfilling activities that most of us would love to continue long into the future.
 Why stop doing something you enjoy just because you reach an arbitrary retirement age.

 Approximate expenses for apartment living on the cheap in Cambodia.